Rollover Accident Lawyer in Queens, NY

 At its simplest, negligence is a failure to act in a way to avoid harming others.
 In the case of a rollover accident, a driver could have been acting negligently by speeding, running a red light, or texting while driving.
 Negligence is not limited to motorists.
 A road contractor that failed to warn of uneven pavement or a steep road shoulder also may be found to have acted negligently.

-An experienced attorney can investigate the circumstances of a traffic collision and determine all potentially liable parties.
+An experienced personal injury attorney in Queens, NY can investigate the circumstances of a traffic collision and determine all potentially liable parties.

 To do so, they may employ evidence like: